mikahask/lesson-19-graph-applications/index.md

 * Jillian Camp (jillsue@udel.edu)
 * Grace O'Leary (goleary@udel.edu)

 It's a band festival!
-There are bands playing at a local park, however no band can play directly beside another band, otherwise it'd be too noisy and hard to listen to each individual band's music!
-Therefore, a float must be placed inbetween each band so that way their music doesn't clash with eachother!
-Band 1 must also find the shortest path to get to Band 22.
+There are bands playing at a local park!
+Each band is named after the alphabet from letters a to v.
+To get the fullest experience, we've created a map which showcases routes between bands which will allow you to travel to each band within optimal time!

 ## Installation Code